ardatan/graphql-tools/website/docs/stitch-type-merging.md

 ## Type resolvers

-Similar to how GraphQL objects implement field resolvers, type merging implements type-level resolver methods.
-While these resolvers are setup automatically by default, advanced uses may want to customize some or all of their default behavior.
-All merged type resolver methods are of type `MergedTypeResolver`:
+Similar to how GraphQL objects implement field resolvers, merging implements type-level resolver methods.
+While these resolvers are setup automatically, advanced uses may want to customize some or all of their default behavior.
+Merged type resolver methods are of type `MergedTypeResolver`:

 ```ts
 export type MergedTypeResolver = (